Sldcmmnt/sldcmmnt.github.io/README.md

-Welcome to the pages of Solid Community Netherlands. visit the live site on solidcommunity.nl
+This is the place where the pages of Solid Community Netherlands are hosted.
+The actual website is available at <www.solidcommunity.nl>
+If you have questions feel free to email us at <info@solidcommunity.nl>